ErikEkstedt/.files/README.md

 - [ ] Look into a way for vimtex to open preview in tmux.
 - [ ] Latex ftplugin does not work? a function that sets linebreak and textwidth.

-tried to add linebreak whenever using a tex file. but i dont want linebreak in code. tried to add code in ftplugin tex.vim.
+  - tried to add linebreak whenever using a tex file. but i dont want linebreak in code. tried to add code in ftplugin tex.vim.
+- [ ] [vim-man](https://github.com/vim-utils/vim-man) - Read man files in vim.
+A nice way of open man pages in vim from terminal.

 ## NerdFonts ?
 * [NerdFont link](https://github.com/ryanoasis/nerd-fonts)